brodieG/unitizer/DEVNOTES.md

 * should `library` be ignored?
 How do we reconcile that with the addition of the new clean path functions?
 In theory `library` should be returning the same thing when using the clean paths.
+* mechanism for submitting comments in language interferes with cases where we don't care about comments (e.g. when showing the review listing, or when matching stored calls to the newly parsed ones).
+Having to blow away comments each time seems inefficient...

 ## Conditions